mhurley100/pands-project/README.md

     -print(dataset.groupby('class').size())
 3. 3 dataframes are created for each species ('class') of Iris and each named as their respective species using the following code:
     - e.g.setosa is separated into its class as follows: dataset[dataset['class']=='Iris-setosa'].
 4. Pandas dataframe describe() calculates statistics on the dataset.
-Each class of Iris is grouped and statistics are completed (count, mean, std, min, 25%, 50%, 75% and max) for each class of Iris (using tabulate).
+Each class of Iris is grouped and statistics are completed (count, mean, std, min, 25%, 50%, 75% and max) for each class of Iris (using tabulate to enable to paste into github).
     -print(tabulate(setosa.describe(), headers,tablefmt="github"))

 ### Data Analysis:
-From the statisics generated in Iris-1.py it is evident that the standard deviation for all three species of Iris is low therefore the results indicate that the data samples are reasonably close to the mean and therefore potentially predictable.
+The standard deviation for all three species of Iris is low therefore the results indicate that the data samples are reasonably close to the mean and as a result potentially predictable.
+#### Observations:
-Petal width stands out as an identifier for Iris class.
+- Petal width stands out as an identifier for Iris class.
-Petal width observations:
+- Petal width observations:
   - Iris-Virginica has the widest petals.
 1.4 - 2.5 (1.8 to 2.5 is always Virginica)
   - Iris-Versicolor has medium width petals.
 1.0 - 1.8 is always Versicolor
   - Iris-Setosa has the narrowest petals - 0.1 - 0.6 cm meaning Setosa can be identified using petal width as the key parameter.

 ### Univariate Plots